What is a time-off policy and why do you need one?

 As with anything, employee time off has a few pitfalls that you should be aware of and ideally cover in your time-off policy.

-It may happen that two employees request to take the same time period off.
+It may happen that two employees request to take the same time period off, leaving a team or department understaffed.
 Employers need to have guidelines in place to deal with such cases and to decide who will be permitted to take the requested time off.
 You could, for example, base your decision on the urgency of the reason for the requested leave, or simply grant leave on a first-come, first-served basis.

-Negative leave simply refers to an employee taking time off before they have actually accrued it (remember the leave accrual table above?).
-This usually means the employer ‘loans’ the employee some paid time off, and the employee can pay back this ‘loaned time’ by subsequently accruing the necessary time until the loan is covered.
+Negative or advanced leave simply refers to an employee taking time off before they have actually accrued it.
+This usually means the employer ‘loans’ or ‘advances’ the employee some paid time off, and the employee can pay back this ‘loaned time’ by subsequently accruing the necessary time until the loan is covered.

 In most cases, your employees will take paid time off, whether for their annual family holiday, moving house or a medical procedure.
-However, in some cases, an employee may have already used up all of the paid time off they are entitled to, which means they will need to request unpaid leave if an emergency arises.
+However, in some cases, an employee may have already used all of their paid time off, which means they will need to request unpaid leave if an emergency arises.

 Talk to your employee and come to an agreement.
+Any use of personal/carer’s leave must be within legal entitlements and your policy (including any evidence requirements).
+Where paid leave is not available, consider unpaid leave as appropriate.
 They may, for example, be able to take some of their sick days or additionally accrued leave in this case.
 Try to make the process as easy for them as possible and show compassion for their personal circumstances.

 Related: Australia Leads the Way on Family-Friendly, Flexible Jobs